Check out our E-Safety Policy 

 Set expectations for what is appropriate for your child to look at online.

 Make sure your child knows the important of assessing the reliability of online content and that it can be illegal to download some things.

 Regularly review your child’s ‘friend’ list and talk to your child about who they are talking to online.

 Make sure your child understands the importance of reporting, either online or offline, any instances of bullying or something that has made them uncomfortable.

 Encourage your child to ‘think before they click’ and consider placing restrictions on app purchases.

-Below are some excellent resources for parents.
+Below are some excellent resources for parents and young people.

 Internet safety checklist for young children

 Be clear what your child can and can’t do online – where they can use the internet, how much time they can spend online, the sites they can visit and the type of information they can share.
 Agree with your child when they can have a mobile phone or tablet.

 The best way to find out what your child is doing online is to ask them to tell you about what they do and what sites they like to visit.
 If they’re happy to, ask them to show you.
 Talk to them about being a good friend online.